CoatiSoftware/idea-sourcetrail/README.rst

 Building
 --------

-This Plugin is build with Gradle_
+This Plugin is build with Gradle_.
+Before running any Gradle tasks on this project, please add a ``gradle.properties`` file to the project that defines the ``publishUsername`` and the ``publishPassword`` variables.
+If you don't plan on publishing the plugin, you can define them as empty.

 .. _Gradle: https://gradle.org